Bulbatronik/AGV-Localization-and-Bayesian-Tracking/README.md

 ## Overview

-The project required to perform the localization of an automated guided vehicle (AUG) using ultra-wide band signals (UWB).
+The project required to perform the localization of an automated guided vehicle (AGV) using ultra-wide band signals (UWB).
 In particular, two different methods of localization should be compared, namely snapshot/static localization techniques and Bayesian Tracking.

 ## Our approach
 ### 1. Dataset